immersive Trauma Training

 Overview:

-Discover how trauma shapes the nervous system and how relational neuroscience can guide healing in therapy.
-This training offers practical tools and insights to help clinicians foster connection, regulation, and integration with their clients.
-Learn to bring presence, attunement, and evidence-informed strategies into every session, creating meaningful and lasting change.
+Discovering how trauma shapes the nervous system and how relational neuroscience guides healing in therapy, we offer practical tools and insights to help clinicians foster connection, regulation, and integration with their clients.
+Our focus is presence and attunement with a strong emphasis on understanding the neurobiological processes in the human body.
+We don’t teach theory, we teach relationship.

 Course Descriptions and Learning Objectives